albayaty/albayaty.github.io/README.md

-# Welcome to my personal website!
+# Welcome to my GitHub website!

 http://albayaty.github.io

-You will be redirected to my official personal website https://albayatysite.wordpress.com/
+You will be redirected to my official personal website https://albayaty.me

 ==========================